 - If your tires are older than 5 years, you should consider replacing them.

 - Even if the tire has a lot of tread, but the tire sidewall is old, dry and has small cracks, it would be better to replace the tire with a new one.

-- The recommended minimum height of the tread is 3 mm (4/32") for summer tires, and 4 mm (5/32") for winter tires.
+- The recommended minimum height of a tread is 3 mm (4/32") for summer tires and 4 mm (5/32") for winter tires.
 Legal requirements may vary depending on the country (eg. at least 1.6 mm in EU).